Family Business Conflict: Why the Same Argument Keeps Happening

 The family system existed long before the business did.
 There was already a hierarchy.
 Already a way of communicating.
 Already a clear picture of who gets heard, who defers to whom, who carries more, who gets protected.
 None of that disappears because you now share a business.
 It goes underground.
 And it runs underneath every meeting, every decision, every argument that never fully resolves.

 So when the fight starts, it is never just about the business decision on the table.
-It is carrying the weight of every version of that argument you have ever had with that person.
-Every time you felt dismissed.
+It's carrying every version of that same argument you've had with that person.
+Every dismissal.
 Every time your idea got steamrolled.
-Every time you backed down when you knew you were right.
+Every time you backed down and the business paid for it.

-And it doesn't stay in the office either.
+And it doesn't stay at work.
 You carry it home.
 It's in how you sit at dinner.
 It's in how you answer when someone asks how your day was.
-It's in the conversation you're having in your head at midnight that has nothing to do with the person lying next to you and everything to do with what didn't get resolved at work.
+It's in the conversation you're having in your head at midnight.
 Family business conflict doesn't clock out.
 It just changes location.

 Nobody wants to be the first one to move.